Geblang Reference Manual

 make bench

-The benchmark suite is very simple, just covering an integer-heavy loop, recursive function calls and list construction/iteration.
+The benchmark suite covers integer-heavy loops, recursive function calls, list and dict construction, string concatenation, method dispatch on a hot class, regex matching, JSON parse + stringify round-trips, and lazy/eager functional collection pipelines.
 It reports Geblang timings alongside equivalent Python and PHP scripts when those runtimes are installed.
 There is also a version available via Docker if you don't have PHP or Python locally:

 make bench-docker